commonbreed/graph_traversal/README.md

 - [ ] `libncurses-dev` - Used for the TUI environment.
 - [x] `bash` - A commonly-used shell.

-Those dependencies marked as [x] are hopefully only temporary, until better solutions can be found.
+Those dependencies marked as ☑️ are hopefully only temporary, until better solutions can be found.